albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **Description:** This major refactor removes the Ada-based `frontfacebackendservice` and replaces it with a direct, high-performance WebSocket connection to the main Python backend (`AdelaideAlbertCortex.py`).
 A new native ASGI WebSocket handler (`/zepzepadaui`) has been implemented.
 The frontend has been completely overhauled with a new "liquid glass" design, a floating chat input, improved animations, and a streamlined user experience.
 A new `ZepZepAdaUI` database table has been introduced to separate UI state from the core interaction log.

 -   **ID:** CORTEX-FEAT-006
--   **Title:** Implement Warden Memory Protection for AdaptiveSystem Calls
+-   **Title:** Implement Warden Memory Protection for System Calls
 -   **Status:** In-Progress
--   **Description:** This feature introduces the "Warden" system, a proactive memory management and resource negotiation layer for all AdaptiveSystem calls within the System Core.
+-   **Description:** This feature introduces the "Warden" system, a proactive memory management and resource negotiation layer for all System calls within the System Core.
 The Warden is designed to prevent context overflow and subsequent application crashes by dynamically assessing system memory, probing GGUF file metadata to predict RAM requirements, and selecting an appropriate context size ('bin') for the operation.
 If the required memory exceeds safe available limits, the Warden will negotiate a smaller context bin.
-If a prompt is too large for the selected bin, the Warden performs "sandwich truncation," preserving the head and tail of the prompt while flushing the full, original text to the vector database for RAG availability.
+If a prompt is too large for the selected bin, the Warden performs "sandwich truncation," preserving the head and tail of the prompt while flushing the full, original text to the vector database for retrieval availability.
 This ensures both stability under memory pressure and full contextual awareness for the system.

 -   **ID:** CORE-REFACTOR-003
 -   **Title:** Evolve Snowball architecture to Enaga diff/patch loop and enhance robustness
 -   **Status:** Resolved
 -   **Description:** This major refactor evolves the 'Snowball' architecture into the 'Snowball-Enaga V10' loop.
-Instead of simple concatenation, this new architecture uses an AdaptiveSystem to adaptively generate and apply diff/patches for each generation step, improving contextual consistency.
-It also introduces a skeleton repair mechanism using an AdaptiveSystem to fix malformed JSON plans.
-Input handling is now more robust with automatic "sandwich" truncation for very long inputs, flushing the full content to the vector database to ensure complete context is available for RAG.
-The `llama_worker` embedding parser is now more resilient to varied JSON output from the embedding binary.
+Instead of simple concatenation, this new architecture uses an System to adaptively generate and apply diff/patches for each generation step, improving contextual consistency.
+It also introduces a skeleton repair mechanism using an System to fix malformed JSON plans.
+Input handling is now more robust with automatic "sandwich" truncation for very long inputs, flushing the full content to the vector database to ensure complete context is available for retrieval.
+The `llama_worker` embedding parser is now more resilient to varied JSON output from the embedding process.
 The launcher now ensures `bash` is installed and has better error handling for `libiconv`.

 -   **ID:** STELLA-REFACTOR-002
 -   **Title:** Remove CX3 Flight Calculator and Refactor Trickshot Benchmark